Feature Friday: Einstein a Go-Go

 Feature Friday: World Record Light

 When I say the word pollution, you'll probably think of smog rising above factories.
 Or of plastic floating in the ocean.
 Maybe you think about contaminated soil.
 But do you think about light pollution?
 Light pollution is typically when artificial light is in excess or is misdirected, and washes out the stars in the night sky above.
 It not only wastes …June 19, 2020

 Why Climate Change Is Threatening Your Caffeine Addiction

 By Lucy Reiger, 2019 Alumni.
 It is no secret that Melbournians love their coffee.
 Whether it be a latte or an extra hot double shot flat white with almond milk, Melbourne’s caffeine addiction has helped it become the undisputed ‘coffee capital of Australia’.
 Yet climate change poses a serious threat to the future of coffee production, meaning our consumption habits could be drastically …June 17, 2020

 Feature Friday: The Art in Science

-This Feature Friday, we're going to go on a visual journey with one of our ex-students Erin!
+This Feature Friday, we're going to go on a visual journey with one of our former students Erin!
 Erin took Communication for Research Scientists during her Masters degree, and has now gone on to do her PhD in the school of Physics.
-Her research uses diamonds that have been engineered to be sensitive to magnetic fields, which can then be used to …June 12, 2020
+Her research uses diamonds that have been engineered to be sensitive to magnetic fields, which can then be used …June 12, 2020

 What 0.1% is left when you kill 99.9% of germs with soap?